wiz0u/WTelegramClient/README.md

 - Download/upload of files/media
 - Building a full-featured interactive client

-It has been tested in a Console app, [in a WinForms app](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md#gui), [in ASP.NET webservice](https://github.com/wiz0u/WTelegramClient/blob/master/EXAMPLES.md#logging), and in Xamarin/Android.
+It has been tested in a Console app, [in Windows Forms](https://github.com/wiz0u/WTelegramClient/raw/master/Examples/WinForms_app.zip), [in ASP.NET webservice](https://github.com/wiz0u/WTelegramClient/raw/master/Examples/ASPnet_webapp.zip), and in Xamarin/Android.

 Please don't use this library for Spam or Scam.
 Respect Telegram [Terms of Service](https://telegram.org/tos) as well as the [API Terms of Service](https://core.telegram.org/api/terms) or you might get banned from Telegram servers.